dracupid/nobone/doc/faq.md

 0. The documentation looks weird on Github.

-  > Yes, please see the FAQ above and use offline documentation.
+  > Yes, please see the FAQ 1 and use offline documentation.

 0. Why I can't execute the entrance file with nobone cli tool?

-  > Don't execute `nobone` with a directory path when you want to start with
+  > Don't execute `nobone` with a directory path when you want to start it with
   > an entrance file.

 0. Why doesn't the auto-reaload work?